probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - report absolute class counts as well as percentages,
-- evaluate probabilistic metrics (especially log-loss) before trusting per-class precision / recall from the default argmax decision rule,
+- evaluate metrics based on predicted probabilities (such as log-loss) before metrics based on hard class predictions (such as accuracy, precision, recall and F1),
 - collect more rare-class labels when possible, without treating a cleared SKD005 as the success criterion,
 - if you collect extra rare-class data, correct for prevalence shift relative to